Gellybean/Mathfinder-Bot/presets.md

 ![mt](https://user-images.githubusercontent.com/10622391/193384050-16149f05-4a81-4bc4-8992-1a82da112e45.jpg)

 If you have other modifiers that increase DC/CL, such as Spell Focus or that expensive Ioun stone (you know the one I'm talking about), there are built-in additions you can use.
 For example, you can modify your `CL_BONUS` stat, and it will automatically be added to you Caster Level.
 School, Subschool, and Descriptors are considered for each spell; For DCs and CLs, you can use variables like `DC_EVOCATION` and `CL_EVOCATION` respectively.
-Other examples include `DC_FIRE`, `DC_MIND_AFFECTING`.
+Other examples include `DC_FIRE`, `CL_MIND_AFFECTING`.